Tim Reichert

-Tim Reichert (born 9 October 1979 in Essen, North Rhine-Westphalia) is a retired German professional football player and co-founder of the SK Gaming e-sports clan.
-He is also the head of FC Schalke 04's e-sports division.
+Tim Reichert (born 9 October 1979) is a German esports pioneer and former professional footballer.
+He was co-founder of the esports team SK Gaming and is the head of Schalke 04's esports division.

-Career
+Football career

-Tim Reichert was signed by Rot-Weiß Oberhausen in the 2003–04 season, but was initially used in the reserve teams only.
+Tim Reichert was born in Essen, North Rhine-Westphalia.
+He was signed by Rot-Weiß Oberhausen in the 2003–04 season, but was initially used in the reserve teams only.
 After being loaned to SSVg Velbert (2005–06), he returned to Oberhausen and played 13 matches in the 2007–08 season for Rot-Weiß.
 He left then on 2 June 2009 to sign with Sportfreunde Siegen.

-Personal
+Esports career

-Reichert is also notable as an e-sports pioneer.
+Reichert is also notable as an esports pioneer.
 In 1997, he founded the clan SK Gaming (named "Schroet Kommando" back then) with his brothers Ralf and Benjamin Reichert and several other gamers, among them Musa Celik.
-Among gamers, Tim Reichert was known as SK|Burke.
-Remarkably, both Benjamin SK|Kane Reichert and Musa SK|kila Celik also played professional soccer for Rot-Weiß Oberhausen.
-In 2016, Schalke entered competitive League of Legends by purchasing an EU LCS spot and named Reichert as Head of ESport.
+Both Benjamin Reichert and Musa Celik also played professional soccer for Rot-Weiß Oberhausen.
+In 2016, Reichert was named Head of ESport at Schalke 04 which had entered competitive esports.